COMBINE-lab/RapMap/README.md

 # Caveats

-RapMap is **highly** experimental, and the code exists primarily at this point for me to test out ideas.
-This means that there are shortcuts and hacks abound.
-It also means that I've not yet put much effort into size or speed optimizaiton.
+RapMap is experimental, and the code, at this point, is subject to me testing out new ideas.
+This also means that little effort has been put into size or speed optimizaiton (but it's already *very* fast --- see above).
 There are numerous ways that the code can be sped up and the memory footprint reduced, but that hasn't been the focus yet --- it will be eventualy.
 All of this being said --- RapMap is open to the community because I'd like feedback / help / thoughts.
 So, if you're not scared off by any of the above, *dig in*!

 # External dependencies